< Home

 On Tuesday, 19 February 2013, Blakeney Dear attended a holiday activity club at the David Lloyd Leisure Heston Club in Southall, Hounslow.
 Blakeney was five years old when he arrived at the Club with his mother to complete the registration form and attend the holiday activities there.
 Mrs Dear explained that her son could not swim but was confident in the water wearing armbands.

-Staff working on the 19th of February were informed that Blakeney could not swim in a form completed by his mother.
+Staff working on 19 February were informed that Blakeney could not swim in a form completed by his mother.
 Mrs Dear was unaware that the Club did not have armbands to provide Blakeney for the scheduled swimming sessions that were to take place alongside other activities during the camp.
 The critical information about Blakeney being a non-swimmer was not passed to the Family Active Co-Ordinator.

-When Blakeney attended poolside on the 20th, the staff were not aware that Blakeney could not swim and issued him with a pool noodle (woggle) as his only floatation device.
+When Blakeney attended poolside the next day, staff were not aware that Blakeney could not swim and issued him with a pool noodle (woggle) as his only floatation device.
 Blakeney’s standing height was less than the 1.2-metre shallow end.
 No armbands were available at the Club.
 A team member asked non-swimmers, including Blakeney, to come to her to get a Woggle (floatation aid) but failed to supervise him for most of his time in the pool.
-There was no physical support from a staff member in the pool or for use of a floatation aid.
+There was no physical support from a staff member in the pool, and Blakeney had no floatation aid.

 Blakeney was seen hanging onto the wall of the pool when he could be seen moving away from the wall before being unable to support himself in the water.
 He lay in the water unconscious for over five minutes before Blakeney was spotted by another child who asked the lifeguard to tell Blakeney to stop “bobbing up and down” in the pool.
 Blakeney was pulled from the water by the lifeguard, and CPR was begun by centre staff and later paramedics.
 He was taken from the site to the hospital, where he thankfully made a full recovery two days later.